joncampbell123/dosbox-x/INSTALL.md

 * dosbox-x-v0.83.2.zip
 * dosbox-x-v0.83.2.tar.gz

 If you prefer you can compile DOSBox-X from the source code by yourself.
-The source code may be compiled to run on the above-mentioned platforms and possibly other operating systems too.
+The source code may be compiled to run on the above-mentioned platforms (Windows, Linux, macOS and DOS) and possibly other operating systems too.
 Please see the [DOSBox-X source code description](README.source-code-description) file for detailed information on building the DOSBox-X source code and further details of the source code.